SAP-samples/teched2025-XP261/exercises/ex2/README.md

 <img src="./images/S22-1.png">

 4. Navigate to Provisioning Logs and check the provisioning status and the details.
-You will notice that you have only created groups in your **BestRunCorp Tenant** tenant
+You will notice that you have only created groups in your **BestRunCorp Tenant**.

 <img src="./images/S22-2.png">